Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 You can get about 600 shots out of a single charge with this model.
 Video recording is possible at Full HD and up to 60fps, which allows you to create slow motion videos.
 With Wifi and NFC capability, pairing with a smartphone or tablet is easy.

-If your looking for the best camera to travel with, the Rebel T7i is the perfect combination between between price and value.
+If your looking for the best camera for backpacking, the Rebel T7i is the perfect combination between between price and value.

-The complete Canon EOS Rebel T7i DSLR travel camera bundle.
+The complete Canon EOS Rebel T7i DSLR camera bundle.

 The full kit includes: Canon EOS Rebel T7i camera body, 18-55mm IS STM lens, 58mm telephoto lens, 58mm wide angle lens, 3-piece 58mm filter set, 64GB SDHC memory card, 57” tripod with carrying case, camera bag, external flash, wireless shutter, camera cleaning kit, USB cable & card reader, screen protector, memory card wallet, shoulder strap and lens cap strap.